 The Professional Development Plan is to be completed by October 31 in the professor's first probationary year and updated annually by June 15 thereafter, cover three years and should include a schedule of goals and activities to be completed during each year of the plan.
 The Professional Development Plan for Tenured Professors will cover five years.
 The plan is to be developed upon mutual agreement between the professor and the Dean or supervising administrator.
-In the event that the professional Development Plan is a working agreement and, through mutual agreement between the professional Development Plan is a working agreement and, through mutual agreement between the professor and the Dean or supervising administrator correspondent.
+In the event that the professional Development Plan is a working agreement and, through mutual agreement between the professional Development Plan is a working agreement and, through mutual agreement between the professor and the Dean or supervising administrator correct and the Professional Development Plan is a working agreement and, through mutual agreement between the professor and the Dean or supervising administrator.
+Significant alterations to the Professional Development Plan must be approved by the respective college Vice President.